August 23, 2017

-PathwayConnect isn’t for Perfect Students
+PathwayConnect isn’t for perfect students

-The more time I spent in PathwayConnect, the more I realized the program was not created to help me get a good grade, but to help me learn, reflect, and apply the principles of improvement in me life.
+The more time I spent in PathwayConnect, the more I realized the program was not created to help me get a good grade, but to help me learn, reflect, and apply the principles of improvement in my life.
 Sometimes, that process was difficult — even discouraging.
 But it was rewarding in the end because I improved my life.
 If I had dropped out when it got hard, I would have never learned the lessons I did.

-The Pattern of Progression
+The pattern of progression